 This policy has been endorsed by our P & C Association and all students are expected to wear the correct school uniform.
 Sanctions such as detentions etc may be imposed for not wearing the correct school uniform.
 Children are expected to wear their uniform on all excursions as it assists to promote our school's image in the community while making it easier to locate them in a crowd.

-Boys Uniform:
+Uniform

-Unisex Polo Shirt: Green unisex polo shirt, green collar, vertical gold and white stripe, school name and motto.
+Polo Shirt: Green polo shirt, green collar, vertical gold and white stripe, school name and motto.

-Shorts - Bottle green unisex shorts, no longer than knee length.
+Shorts - Bottle green shorts, no longer than knee length.